(Revised and approved by the Accounting Standards Oversight Council on February 24, 2017)

-To establish financial reporting standards and guidance that improve the quality of information reported by Canadian entities, principally annual and interim general purpose financial statements, with due consideration for the costs and the benefits to the preparers and users of financial statements of different categories of reporting entity, and changes in the economic environment.
+To establish financial reporting standards and guidance that improve the quality of information reported by Canadian entities with due consideration for the costs and the benefits to the preparers and users of financial statements, and changes in the economic environment.

-To facilitate the capital allocation process in both the business and not-for-profit sectors through improved information.
+To facilitate the capital allocation process in both the business and not-for-profit sectors through the provision of improved financial information.

-In meeting its objectives, the AcSB shall be committed to:
+In meeting its objectives, the AcSB is committed to the following:

-Meeting the differing financial reporting needs of various categories of reporting entities, in particular publicly accountable enterprises, private enterprises and not-for-profit organizations.
+Meeting the differing financial reporting needs of various categories of reporting entities, in particular publicly accountable enterprises, private enterprises and not-for-profit organizations (other than not-for-profit organizations in the public sector).

 Providing high-quality standards that promote confidence in reported financial information.